ZuhairQureshi/Wanki/README.md

   - Cards are moved to appropriate difficulty based on user input

 **File Structure**
-WANKI creates and manages flashcards using plain text files in the user's home directory
+WANKI creates and manages flashcards using plain text files in the WANKI directory
-- Base Directory: $HOME/WANKI
 - Course Directories: Each course has its own course directory
 - Flashcard Files: Each difficulty level has its own text file within the course directory (eg. easy.txt, hard.txt)